proffzulus/agricultural-roboport/Readme.md

 ## Mod Compatibility

-This mod is designed to work with any mod that adds agricultural items.
-It automatically detects and supports:

-- **Standard seeds** (items ending in "-seed" with `plant_result`)
-- **Custom agricultural items** (any item with `plant_result`, like "boompuff-spore" from Boompuff Agriculture)
+This mod **automatically detects and supports all agricultural items** from any mod - no configuration needed!

+The mod scans all game prototypes and creates virtual seed entities for any item with a `plant_result` property, regardless of:
+- **Item naming** (works with "tree-seed", "boompuff-spore", "alien-plant", etc.)
-- **Items in any category** (item, capsule, ammo, tool)
+- **Item category** (item, capsule, ammo, tool, or any custom category)

-For non-standard seed items that don't follow the "-seed" naming convention, add them to the startup setting:

-**Settings → Startup → Agricultural Roboport → Additional Seeds**

-Example: `boompuff-spore, alien-seed, custom-plant-item`

-The mod will:
-- Automatically create virtual ghost entities for these items
+- **Mod origin** (base game, DLC, or any third-party mod)

+### Supported Mods (Partial List)
+- ✅ **Base game** - all vanilla seeds
+- ✅ **Space Age DLC** - all planet-specific agriculture
+- ✅ **Boompuff Agriculture** - boompuff-spore and variants
+- ✅ **Any mod with plantable items** - automatic detection

+### How It Works
+1. At game startup, the mod scans every prototype category
+2. Any item with `plant_result` is recognized as a seed
+3. Virtual ghost entities are created automatically
-- Include them in filter dropdowns
+4. Seeds appear in filter dropdowns
-- Support quality tracking (if enabled)
+5. Quality tracking works (if enabled)
-- Apply tile restrictions and buildability rules
+6. Tile restrictions and buildability rules apply

-- Handle both whitelist and blacklist filtering
+**No settings.
+No configuration.
+It just works.**

 ## Feature & Progress Checklist